We’ve talked so much about note-taking apps, but we’ve never talked about note-taking itself, and that is what this article is all about.

 This article is going to focus on ways to create rough notes, which is note-taking.
 We’ll discuss note-making in a different article.

 The sentence method is the simplest note-taking method on this list that requires almost no preparation.
-You take notes in full sentences to record facts, concepts/ideas that are being presented to you.
+You take notes in full sentences to record facts, concepts, or ideas that are presented to you.
 Since there is no time to make sense of the new information, you simply record it as fast as you can for later reference.

 - Quick to get started

 - You usually have to rewrite them (capturing info fast comes with rough looking notes) unless you type them.

 To get the most out of the sentence method, you can either type the notes (if you type faster than you handwrite) or record audio alongside.
 Audio recordings ease the pressure of trying not to miss anything.
 They are not, however, a replacement for actually taking notes.

 When handwritten, sentence notes are usually scruffy and untidy.
 You must, therefore, rewrite them to organise the information in order to understand how the ideas come together.
 Rewriting notes is time-consuming.
 When you’re pressed for time, it’s better to type the notes because those are easier to organise.

 Editing text is much less painful than rewriting handwritten notes.
 All you have to do is add structure, remove/add some information, and correct a few errors.
 Sentence notes are best typed for review later.